-How to Pass the FAR Section on the CPA Exam
+How to Start Studying for FAR Section of the CPA Exam

 The Financial Accounting and Reporting (FAR) section of the Certified Public Accountant exam is taken first more often than any of the other sections, for two main reasons: the content seems the most familiar to the candidate, since it relates closely to so many of the classes necessary to get an accounting degree, and because it is because it is the biggest and most intimidating section.

 The American Institute of Certified Public Accountants has this to say about the FAR section: “The Financial Accounting and Reporting section tests knowledge and understanding of the financial reporting framework used by business enterprises, not-for-profit organizations, and governmental entities.”